AU-BCE-EE/STM-applications/examples/03/README.md

 1. Double-click the batch file `run.bat`.
 See the file contents (open in a text editor) to understand what the file does and how to make changes.

-# Linux
+# Linux and macOS
-Run the shell script `run.sh` in a shell with the following command: `./run.sh`.
+1. Install STM by following the instructions under "Installation" in the [STM repo README file](https://github.com/sashahafner/STM#readme).
+Alternatively, compile it yourself by following the instructions in the [STM repo README file](https://github.com/sashahafner/STM#readme).
+2. Run the shell script `run.sh` in a shell with the following command: `./run.sh`.
 As with Windows, open the script to see exactly what it does.